Configuration

 Then switch the default model:

-The model set command accepts both provider/model and provider:model formats. feynman model login google opens the API-key flow directly, while feynman model login amazon-bedrock verifies the AWS credential chain that Pi uses for Bedrock access.
+The model set command accepts both provider/model and provider:model formats.
+Feynman rejects Pro-class model IDs here and in --model; choose a non-Pro model for defaults and per-session overrides. feynman model login google opens the API-key flow directly, while feynman model login amazon-bedrock verifies the AWS credential chain that Pi uses for Bedrock access.

 Web search configuration